 Clerks: The election official responsible for the administration of the election, with the approval of the majority of the members of the applicable governing body, shall appoint the poll clerks for each polling place.
-(NDCC § 16.1-05-01) Clerks manage the poll book, verify voter's identification, update incorrect poll book information, and other ministerial duties assigned by the Inspector.
-(NDCC §§ 16.1-05-04 and 16.1-05-07)
+(NDCC § 16.1-05-01) Clerks manage the pollbook, verify voters' identification, update incorrect pollbook information, and other ministerial duties assigned by the inspector.
+(NDCC § 16.1-05-04 and 16.1-05-07)

 County Auditor May Appoint Judges if Forty Day Notice Not Received: If the district political party chair fails to appoint the judges forty days before the election, the county auditor shall appoint the judges.
-If the county auditor has exhausted all practicable means to select judges from within the voting precinct and vacancies still remain, the county auditor may select election judges who reside outside of the voting precinct but who reside within the precinct's legislative district.
-If vacancies still remain, the county auditor may select election judges who reside outside of the voting the county auditor may select election judges who reside outside of the legislative district but who reside within the county.
+If the county auditor has exhausted all practicable means to select judges from within the voting precinct and vacancies still remain, the county auditor may select election judges who reside outside of the voting precinct, but who reside within the precinct's legislative district.
+If vacancies still remain, the county auditor may select election judges who reside outside of the voting who reside within the precinct's legislative district.
+If vacancies still remain, the county auditor may select election judges who reside outside of the legislative district but who reside within the county.
 (NDCC § 16.1-05-01)

-County Auditor May Request an Additional Judge: In polling places in which over one thousand votes were cast in any election, the county auditor may request each district political party chairman to appoint an additional election judge.
+County Auditor May Request an Additional Judge: In polling places in which over one thousand votes were cast in any election, the county auditor may request each district political party chairperson to appoint an additional election judge.
 (NDCC § 16.1-05-01)

-Qualifications of Election Board and Poll Clerks: Inspectors, judges, and clerks must be qualified voters of the polling places in which they are assigned to work unless the county auditor has exhausted all means to appoint election judges from precincts within the polling place according to $\underline{NDCC \ \ 16.1-05-01}$.
-No individual may serve as a member of the election board or as a poll clerk who has anything of value bet or wagered on the result of an election. ($\underline{NDCC \ \ 16.1-05-02}$)
+Qualifications of Election Board and Poll Clerks: Inspectors, judges, and clerks must be qualified voters of the polling places in which they are assigned to work unless the county auditor has exhausted all means to appoint election judges from precincts within the polling place according to $\underline{NDCC \ \ 16.1-05-01}$ .
+No individual may serve as a member of the election board or as a poll clerk who has anything of value bet or wagered on the result of an election. ( $\underline{NDCC \ \ 16.1-05-02}$ )

-Student Poll Clerks: A student sixteen years of age or older enrolled in a high school or college in this state is eligible to serve as a poll clerk if meeting the following qualifications:
+Student Poll Clerks: A student sixteen years of age or older enrolled in a high school or college in this state is eligible to serve as a poll clerk if the student meets the following qualifications: